NEO: No-Optimization Test-Time Adaptation through Latent Re-Centering: Introduction

 We observe that due to the distribution shift at input, including data-independent stochastic shifts, the activations from the penultimate layer, \emph{embeddings}, shift structurally.
 Our key idea is to approximate this shift by tracking the displacement of the global centroid of the embeddings and then re-centering test-time features accordingly.
 In practice, this means that given a corrupted sample $\tilde{\vx}$ with embedding $h(\tilde{\vx})$, \acronym{} corrects it by subtracting a single shared vector $\Delta$, bringing the representation closer to the embedding of its clean counterpart $h(\vx)$ (although unknown) and thereby restoring accuracy – we illustrate the re-centering in Figure~\ref{fig:neo-schematic}.
 While estimating such a distribution shift is challenging in pre-trained models, often trained on unknown data sources, we leverage structural properties of neural collapse~\citep{neural_collapse} to develop a practical and principled method, without relying on source data.

 \acronym{} is elegant and simple to adopt, requiring only a single line change in a standard Vision Transformer implementation, by replacing \texttt{nn.Linear} with our custom \texttt{NEO} layer as shown in Figure~\ref{fig:neo-layer}.
 It incurs negligible computational and memory overhead as it stores only a single vector to correct the shift.
 Furthermore, with just a handful of samples, it consistently improves accuracy over state-of-the-art TTA methods that demand orders of magnitude more compute and memory.
-Finally, we also extend \acronym{} with a continual variant that maintains robustness under evolving test distributions, making it particularly suitable for real-world, resource-constrained deployments.
+Finally, we also extend \acronym{} with a continual variant, using just one easily interpretable hyperparameter, that maintains robustness under evolving test distributions, making it particularly suitable for real-world, resource-constrained deployments.

 \begin{enumerate} \item We propose~\acronym{}, a lightweight TTA method, that re-centers embeddings using a global centroid estimate.
 We evaluate \acronym{} on 4 datasets and 3 different ViT architectures, showing consistent improvement in accuracy and model calibration.
 Moreover, \acronym{} beats all 7 TTA methods that we compare against, when adapting on 512 samples from ImageNet-C.